iza-institute-of-labor-economics/gettsim/docs/gettsim_objects/params.rst

 /gettsim/data>`_ and are named by the compartment.
 Our current guidlines on how these files are set up can be found in the GEP-2.

-Inside gettsim the functions don't operate with the full The :code:`params` file and instead just use each compartment specific parameter dictionary.
+Inside GETTSIM, functions don't operate with the full :code:`params` file and instead just use each compartment specific parameter dictionary.
 The names of these dictionaries are named by the structure :code:`compartment_name + _params`.
-The explicit names can be found in the table below. gettsim reads the function arguments and selects the corresponding part of the The :code:`params` file.
-By construction the :code:`compartment_name + _params` have to be the last arguments.
+The explicit names can be found in the table below.
+GETTSIM reads the function arguments and selects the corresponding part of the :code:`params` file.
+For GETTSIM to read and process the arguments of functions correctly the :code:`compartment_name + _params` variables have to be last inputs in the function signature.

 +---------------------------+--------------------------------+